History of Projection and Sound at the Electric Palace

 Early Projectors

-It is possible that the first projectors used at the Electric Palace had previously been used in Charles Thurston’s travelling Bioscope shows before they were installed here.
 The first projectionist at the Electric Palace was John Barker.
 From the age of 16 he had been working on travelling picture shows and he had been the operator on Charles Thurston’s very famous ‘Royal Picture Show’ just prior to the opening of the Electric Palace.

-Films also got longer.
+In the 1920s films were getting longer.
 At first when each reel of film came to the end, a title came up saying ‘End of Part 1’ or ‘End of Part 2’.
 If the cinema only had one projector, the audience had to wait until the next reel was threaded up.

 The Changeover